Skip to main content

 Match — A specific target value is best; values further away from it are worse.
 Use this when you have a desired set point.

 Example: Viscosity (Pa·s) — your process runs best at 50 Pa·s.
 Values too high or too low are both undesirable.
-Set bounds of 45–55 so that 50 (the midpoint) is treated as optimal, with quality falling off on either side.
+Set an acceptable range of 45–55 so that 50 (the midpoint) is treated as optimal, with quality falling off on either side.

-In Match mode, bounds are required — they define both the optimal midpoint and how quickly quality degrades away from it.
+In Match mode, an acceptable range is required — it defines both the optimal midpoint and how quickly quality degrades away from it.

 Use Minimize when there is no lower limit (e.g. zero impurity is always better).
 Use Match when there is a sweet spot — too little is just as bad as too much (e.g. a pH or viscosity that must stay within a narrow window).

-Bounds define the expected or meaningful range of a target's measured values.
-They are optional for Maximize and Minimize targets, but required for Match targets.
+The acceptable range defines the expected or meaningful range of a target's measured values.
+It is optional for Maximize and Minimize targets, but required for Match targets.

-- Putting targets on the same scale — When combining multiple targets (e.g. yield and impurity together), bounds allow the system to fairly compare them.
-If you are using multiple targets, all of them must have bounds set.
+1. Putting targets on the same scale — When combining multiple targets (e.g. yield and impurity together), the acceptable range allows the system to fairly compare them.
+If you are using multiple targets, all of them must have an acceptable range set.

-- Defining what "good" looks like — For Match targets, bounds define the ideal midpoint and how wide the acceptable window is.
-For Maximize/Minimize targets, they define where the quality score starts to plateau.
+2. Defining what "good" looks like — For Match targets, the range defines the ideal midpoint and how wide the acceptable window is.
+For Maximize/Minimize targets, it defines where the quality score starts to plateau.

-Validation rule: If both bounds are set, the lower bound must be strictly less than the upper bound.
+Validation rule: If both values are set, the lower must be strictly less than the upper.

 Examples by optimization type

-For simple single-target experiments with Maximize or Minimize, bounds are optional.
-The system can still optimize without them.
+For simple single-target experiments with Maximize or Minimize, the acceptable range is optional.
+The system can still optimize without it.

-- You are using multiple targets combined into a single score — all targets must have bounds
+• You are using multiple targets combined into a single score — all targets must have an acceptable range set

 One target vs multiple targets